 I am typically in Court every week handling probate matters.
 Extensive knowledge of the probate system in Washington is vital for a smooth and successful probate administration.

-Probate is the system in Washington where we handle all of the financial affairs of a person who as died.
+Probate is the system in Washington that handles all of the financial affairs of a person who has died.
 If you die and you have executed a Will, then we say that you have died “Testate.”
-If you die and have not executed a Will (or some other planning documents which avoids probate) then we say that you have died “Intestate.’
+If you die and have not executed a Will (or some other planning documents which avoids probate) then we say that you have died “Intestate”.

 When you die with a Will, you get to designate what gifts you want to make with your property.
 You also get to pick who you want to handle the wrapping up of your affairs and the making of your designated gifts.
 That person is called an Executor if it is a man or an Executrix if it is a woman.
 Typically, we simply use the gender-neutral term “Personal Representative.”
 It’s basically three different terms for the same job.

 When you die without a Will, there is a statutory law that predetermines who receives gifts and in what percentages.
 There is also a statutory law which determines which people and the order of those people are eligible to handle your affairs.
 Simply put, if you didn’t take the time to figure it out, the State of Washington will figure it out for your regardless of your wishes.

 A person has to file a Petition with the Court to seek to appoint a Personal Representative of the Estate.
 In some cases, the Court may also require that person to pay for a Bond to protect the heirs and creditors of the Estate during the process.
 A Notice To Creditors is published in the newspaper and direct notice is sent to known creditors.
 An inventory of all of the deceased assets is prepared and filed with the Court.
 Obviously, everything filed with the Court is public information and anyone can read it.

 Notices are sent to all beneficiaries with all of the relevant documents filed with the court.